 From birth, children are curious and motivated to learn.

 By interacting with their world, young children make discoveries, figure out how things work, try out new behaviors, learn social rules, and solve problems.
-High-quality early learning and relationships enhance their development in every way: social, cognitive, linguistic, artistic, and physical.
-When they actively explore environments and materials, children build concept knowledge and thinking skills.
-When caregivers (their parent or other primary caregiver, adult family members, and other familiar adults), childcare providers, and teachers, * they are also laying a solid foundation for learning.
-(National Scientific Council on the Developing Child, 2004) Early development across all domains secures this foundation for a child’s later success in school and in life.
+High-quality early learning and relationships enhance their development in every way: physical, social, linguistic, cognitive, mathematic, scientific, and artistic.
+When children actively explore environments and materials, they build concept knowledge and critical thinking skills.
+When caregivers (their parent or other primary caregiver, adult family members, and other familiar adults), childcare providers, and teachers, * develop warm, trusting relationships with the children in their care, they are laying a solid foundation for children’s learning, relationships, and development (National Scientific Council on the Developing Child, 2004).
+Early development across all domains secures this foundation for a child’s later success in school and in life.
 (Maine Department of Education, 2005)

 * A child’s teacher is anyone invested and involved in the child’s learning: parents, caregivers, therapists, and doctors, as well as preschool and school teachers

 ** A child’s primary caregiver may be a parent but also may be a relative or someone outside the biological family.
 For purposes of simplicity, this document uses the word “family” to mean that person (or persons) who has assumed the primary responsibility of caring for and raising a child